 To again confidence; you may have to adjust your schedule.
-Take to dog for a 45 min brisk walk/jogging session early and late before most people are out but not when it's too isolated beacuse you want to get a little exposure to the things that prompt bad behaviour in your dog so You can calmly and assertively move the dog along and gain your confidence.
+Take to dog for a 45 minute brisk walk/jogging session early and late before most people are out but not when it's too isolated beacuse you want to get a little exposure to the things that prompt bad behaviour in your dog.
+Then you can calmly and assertively move the dog along and gain your confidence.

 Pick a few places where dogs are fenced in and start by walking you dog on the opposite side of the street.
 The second you see the dog start to focus on the other dog or passerby; give a sharp noise and continue as you were going.
 The second you stop worrying about other dogs and people; the dog behaves as you want.